nttung291/DSATask/README.md

 ## Running Android

-From the command line in your generated app's root directory, enter `yarn run -p android`
+From the command line in your generated app's root directory, enter `yarn rnv run -p android`

 ## Running Web

-From the command line in your generated app's root directory, enter `yarn run -p web`
+From the command line in your generated app's root directory, enter `yarn rnv run -p web`

 ## Running TV

-Check the platform is supported: https://renative.org/docs/overview From the command line in your generated app's root directory, enter `yarn run -p platform`
+Check the platform is supported: https://renative.org/docs/overview From the command line in your generated app's root directory, enter `yarn rnv run -p platform`